fuzzwizard/blog.mitchsmall.io/src/posts/var-bad-const-good.md

 date: 2016-11-9
 ---

 ES6 has a lot of changes.
-Some of which nice quality-of-life adjustment (iterators, arrow functions), but others seem like a fundamental alteration to the way you're supposed to write the language.
+Some of which are nice, if somewhat minimal, adjustments (iterators, arrow functions), but others seem like a fundamental alteration to the way you're supposed to write the language.

 Enter `const` and `let`: